3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/rails_lessons/rails_helpers_forms.md

   * If the object is not new (id exists, `object.new_record? == false`), it will create an form to update (prepopulated)
 * Methods to generate labels and inputs take one argument, the name of the attribute
 * The submit button takes an optional argument for the text on the button
-  * If you omit the argument, it will say either "Create Panda" or "Update Panda" accordingly (subbing in the name of your model)
+  * If you omit the argument, it will say either "Create Category" or "Update Category" accordingly (subbing in the name of your model)

 ## Why use form_for?